 - 1. A 4-H Record Book must accompany the Exhibit Display Board. - a.
 Record Books must have a label similar to the below Display Board Label placed on the upper-right hand corner of the front cover. - b.
 Unless specified otherwise in the Junior Division General Project Department, Division or Class Rules, the 4-H Record Book pages must be secured in a prong style binder or the 4-H Record Book Cover.
-3-Ring Binders, Notebooks or Slide type binders may not be used and may subject the exhibit to disqualification at the discretion of the judge. - a.
-The Douglas County Extension Office sells record book covers that are appropriate for project completion for \$5 each.
+3-Ring Binders, Notebooks or Slide type binders may not be used and may subject the exhibit to disqualification at the discretion of the judge. - c.
+Record book covers that are appropriate for project completion are available at the CSU Extension Office.